Evidence that may assist your investigation

 5. The record made of an inquest may contain useful admissions by the defence.
 The inquest will usually take place before a health and safety prosecution.
 You should liaise with the coroner, both with regard to evidence and the hearing date.
 See the Work-related deaths and inquests section for further guidance.

-7. The Coroner may also make a document available for inspection at a particular time and place.
-You should consider requesting a copy of the Coroner’s notes, unless the defendants have indicated that they propose to plead guilty.
+7. The Coroner may also make a document available for inspection at a particular time and place although the coroners own notes are no longer disclosable and cannot be inspected.

 8. The inquest itself may provide useful information, and your report on the inquest should particularly note the demeanour of witnesses giving evidence.